Surviving connection closures

 <validation-query/> element (in the

-dbconfig.xml file of your Jira home directory), whose content is the query which validates connections in the database connection pool.
+dbconfig.xml file of your Jira home directory), whose content is the query that validates connections in the database connection pool.
 See the following procedure for details.

 Ensuring Jira validates connections to its database